kaiwan/cquats/README.md

 ## Some Details

 ### Philosophy
-The key philosopht behind CQuATS is simple:
+The key philosophy behind CQuATS is simple:
- A very large proportion of security vulnerabilities (and hence, attacks), is rooted in the fact that it's a software (or possibly hardware) **bug**.
-Thus, identifying and weaning out potential bugs, concerns and "code smells", is something that developers traditionally struggle with.
+ A very large proportion of security vulnerabilities - and hence, (technical) attacks - is rooted in the fact that the vulnerability is, at root, a software **bug**.
+Identifying and weeding out _potential_ or hidden bugs, concerns and "code smells", is something that developers traditionally struggle with, especially given the complexity of large software projects / products.
 This tool is an attempt to address these concerns, and hopefully, make our software more robust, stable and immune to potential vulnerabilities/bugs.

 CQuATS integrates a set of diverse tools into a coherent whole.